codinasion-archive/codinasion-programme/programme/minutes-to-seconds/README.md

-## Write a Python programme to convert minutes to seconds.
+## Write a programme to convert minutes to seconds.

 ```
 Input  : 1